Digi-Comp I

+The Digi-Comp I has been referred to as the first home computer.

-A successor, the Digi-Comp II, was not programmable, but in effect a visible calculator.
-A two-level masonite platform with guides served as the medium for a supply of marbles that rolled down an inclined plane, moving plastic cams as they fell.
+A successor, the Digi-Comp II, is not programmable, but in effect a visible calculator.
+A two-level Masonite platform with guides serves as the medium for a supply of marbles that rolled down an inclined plane, moving plastic cams as they fell.

 Operation

-In essence, the Digi-Comp I contained three mechanical flip-flops, providing an ability to connect them together in a programmable way using thin vertical wires that are either pushed, or blocked from moving, by a number of cylindrical pegs.
-The whole arrangement was 'clocked' by moving a lever back and forth.
-Different configurations of these cylinders caused the Digi-Comp to compute different boolean logic operations.
+The Digi-Comp I contains three mechanical flip-flops, providing an ability to connect them together in a programmable way using thin vertical wires that are either pushed, or blocked from moving, by a number of cylindrical pegs.
+The whole arrangement is "clocked" by moving a lever back and forth.
+Different configurations of these cylinders cause the Digi-Comp to compute different Boolean logic operations.
 With a three binary digit (3-bit) readout of the state of the flip-flops, it could be programmed to demonstrate binary logic, to perform various operations such as addition and subtraction, and to play some simple logic games such as Nim.